 Geospatial Data Analysis

-Simulation and Optimization
+Simulation & Optimization

-Big Data and Complex Data Analysis
+Big Data & Complex Data Analysis

-Statistical Computing and Nonparametric Statistics
+Statistical Computing & Nonparametric Statistics

-Machine Learning and Artificial Intelligence
+Machine Learning & Artificial Intelligence

-Graph Theory and Network Analysis
+Graph Theory & Network Analysis

 Optimal Transport